evansbenj/SulaRAD/8_Fst_sliding_window.md

 /home/ben/2015_SulaRADtag/good_merged_samples/tonk_PM602_stampy_sorted_filtered.bam
 ```

 Then I wrote a script to parse the output of the R script.
-This script (Parse_abba_baba.pl) counts up the significant comparisons that support gene flow for each individual.
-I modified this to make it use different outgroups, such as M. pagensis instead of Borneo and Sumatra.
-(Actually I think I will just add this)
+This script (Parse_abba_baba.pl) counts up the significant comparisons that support gene flow for each individual using either Borneo, Sumatra, or pagensis as outgroups.
+I used a modified one to do the same thing for Sumatra and Borneo and with pagensis as the outgroup (I will add Sulawesi as the outgroup also).

 ```perl
 #!/usr/bin/env perl